 So there were no warning signs in Judas' upbringing.
 At least none that we're told about.
 Likewise, Judas wasn't treated differently by Jesus than any of the other disciples.
-In our Gospel reading, Mark is very pointed in referring to Judas as "one of the twelve."
 He's not just a tagalong.
 He's not one of the 72.
 He's one of the twelve.
 One of the core disciples in Jesus' ministry.
 One of the men being trained to be an apostle.

-Which means he had seen and heard everything about Jesus' ministry from the very beginning.
-He had watched Jesus heal the sick and injured.
+Which means he saw and heard everything about Jesus' ministry from the very beginning.
+He watched Jesus heal the sick and injured.
 He saw Jesus cast out demons.
-He was in the boat when Jesus walked on water and when he calmed the sea.
+He was in the boat when Jesus walked on water and when he calmed the storm.
 He passed out a meager handful of fish and bread to over 5,000 people.
 He was there when Jesus raised the dead, not once, not twice, but three times.